 This Pot with Silicone Dipper is a good choice as well as you are buying two products (a pot and a dipper) in just one purchase.

 Should honey be refrigerated?
 Well, not necessarily.
 When you live in a place with warm weather, though, storing it in the refrigerator may prolong its shelf life.
 However, it may cause it to crystallize faster.
-Unless you want to eat a crystallized sweet treat, room temperature would do.
+Unless you want to eat a crystallized sweet treat, room temperature will do.

 Storing honey for a long time may result in crystallization as well.
 Crystallized honey doesn’t mean bad honey.
 Crystallization is a natural process when you store it for a long time.
 But it does not mean that it is no longer consumable.